reflectivity/reflectivity.github.io/working_groups/file_formats.md

 A series of **tasks** were defined and everyone is welcome to contribute there (as well as to the general discussions):
-* Contribute to the dictionaries.
+- [ ] Contribute to the dictionaries.
-* Create an overview over the national data policies.
+- [ ] Create an overview over the national data policies.
-* Try to implement the *pragmatic* file format in existing data reduction software and report on problems and successes.
+- [ ] Try to implement the *pragmatic* file format in existing data reduction software and report on problems and successes.
+- [x] Draft a header for an ASCII file.
+(J. Stahn)
+- [x] Draft a *strict* reflectivity file in NeXus format.
+(A. Nelson)

 ---